whyflyru/django-seo/README.rst

     )

 Attention: each path to model must be direct and model must have a method ``get_absolute_url``.
-Work such redirection follows: when path to model on site changed it create redirection to old path.
+Work such redirection follows: when path to model on site changed, it create redirection to old path.
 For example:

 .. code:: python